nexussjcet/7DaysofAlgo/Challenge 3/bincy_benny.md

 ```

 # Explanation
-The user is allowed to choose whether to convert decimal/binary to hexadecimal format.
+**The user is allowed to choose whether to convert decimal/binary to hexadecimal format.**

 *convert_Tobase16()*:converts

                       * decimal -> hexadecimal
+                        *this conversion takes place by dividing the user given input
+                        repeatedly by 16 ,storing the remainders in their respective
+                        ASCII values and finally displaying it in the reverse form.

                       * binary -> decimal -> hexadecimal

-Here stack is implemented to push and pop numerals for 'decimal to hexadecimal' conversion
-to actually take place(helps in reversing the remainders obtained during long division method).
+                        *here binary is first converted into decimal by multiplying
+                        the digits with 2 raised to some exponent value starting from
+                        0 and thereby incrementing it further.Lastly, it is converted
+                        into hexadecimal using the same method mentioned above.